Azure-Samples/locks-dotnet-manage-locks/README.md

 - csharp
 products:
 - azure
-services: Locks
+extensions:
-platforms: dotnet
+- services: Locks
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started with managing resource locks in .NET #

  Azure sample for applying locks to resources
  Summary ...
  This sample shows examples of management locks usage on various resources.
  Details ...
  1. Create a number of various resources to apply locks to...
  2. Apply various locks to the resources
  3. Retrieve and show lock information
  4. Remove the locks and clean up

 ## Running this Sample ##